 - Summarizes the events that followed that first year and how quickly a roster can be “deconstructed”

-- Follows the team from the 1970’s to the present day, through all the extreme highs and lows players and fans have experienced
+- Follows the team from the 1970’s to the end of the Selig family ownership, through all the extreme highs and lows players and fans have experienced

 I also have other works on the backburner that will follow the Brewers book.
 I hope to publish a collection of archival works and have some other possible projects I’m tinkering on.